 Central Georgia Technical College maintains a student's permanent record and transcript based upon guidelines established by the American Association of Collegiate Registrars and Admission Officers (AACRAO) Academic Record of Transcript Guide.
 Policies and procedures for release of the official transcript for a student are in accordance with The Family Educational Rights and Privacy Act of 1974 (FERPA).
 The retention and disposal of student records is in accordance with AACRAO guidelines as stated in the Retention of Records - A Guide for Retention and Disposal of Student Records.
 A student's official record, maintained for five (5) years, consists of the application for admission, placement scores, appropriate transcripts (high school, technical college or college).
 The student records are kept in the Office of Admissions.
 Students wishing to examine their file should contact this office.
-If a student desires a hearing to challenge any information in his/her file, he/she should contact the Registrar's Office.
-Any student who changes his/her legal name or address should notify the Office of the Registrar promptly so that accurate records may be maintained.
+If a student who changes his/her legal name or address should notify the Office of the Registrar promptly so that accurate records may be maintained.
 The Registrar is the official custodian of all student records.